 Akrotiri Archaeological Site

 Akrotiri was a Minoan Bronze Age settlement on the volcanic Greek island of Santorini (Thera).
-The civilisation of this ancient settlement was affiliated with the early Cretan culture.
-The Akrotiri settlement was destroyed in the Theran volcano eruption sometime in the 16th century BC which buried this site in volcanic ash.
-The ash preserved the remains of buildings, streets, frescoes and many artefacts and artworks.
+The civilization of this ancient settlement was affiliated with the early Cretan culture.
+The Akrotiri settlement was destroyed in the Theran volcano eruption sometime in the 16th century BC, which buried this site in volcanic ash.
+The ash preserved the remains of buildings, streets, frescoes, and many artifacts and artworks.

 This site was first excavated in 1967, and there is a debate about whether this site was the inspiration for Plato’s story of Atlantis.
 Whether the far-reaching and disastrous events at this site were the seeds of the Atlantis story, or not, the violent destruction of the original island certainly had global impacts.